 The name Hierapolis, derived either from the Greek word hieron meaning temple or from the name of Hiera, the wife of the mythical founder of the city, Telephos, the son of Heracles and Princess Auge, the ancestor of the Attalids of Pergamon.

 The first measurements and preliminary surveys of the Hierapolis area were carried out in 1887 by a German archaeological mission under the direction of Carl Humann.
-His notes were published 1889 in the book “Altertümer von Hierapolis”.
+His notes were published in 1889 in the book “Altertümer von Hierapolis”.
 Since 1957, excavations and reconstruction work carried out by Italian archaeologists have been ongoing, and many ancient buildings have been excavated and restored from the sediments.
-Some of the finds are in the collections of museums in London, Berlin, and Rome and exhibits are currently displayed at the local Archaeological Museum on the site.
+Some of the finds are in collections in museums in London, Berlin, and Rome, and exhibits are currently displayed at the local Archaeological Museum on site.

 UNESCO World Heritage Site